-When diagnosing feelings of shock and pressure in the spine due to walking, it is vital that the physician really listens to the description of the symptom and takes the location into account by comparing the exact affected region to the clinical spinal anatomy.
+When diagnosing feelings of spinal shock when walking, it is vital that the physician really listens to the description of the symptom and takes the location into account by comparing the exact affected region to the clinical spinal anatomy.

 You would be amazed how many patients were diagnosed with cervical spinal stenosis as the cause of impact feelings, when the symptoms were felt wholly in the occiput.
 This is illogical from a diagnostic point and view and could not come about due to cervical cord compression at C5 to C7 as is commonly diagnosed.
 Regardless, the diagnosis is made nonetheless, because the patient demonstrates typical canal narrowing at the expected locations and no other spinal abnormalities are visualized on diagnostic imaging studies.
 It seems that the obvious muscular origin of trapezius causation was not even considered, which is strange, since these same patients universally demonstrate pain upon palpation of these muscular tissues at the base of the skull, upper shoulder and often into the upper back, over the shoulder scapula, certainly implicating the trapezius tissues.